rankutah/blog/sites/novagutter/posts/why-gutter-cleaning-in-boca-raton-is-important-for-property-owners.md

 Although designing and installing a custom gutter system for your property is integral to ensuring that your home or business is protected during storms, there is some routine gutter maintenance that is required.
 If your gutters become clogged with debris, they cannot function as intended.
 For this reason, it is essential for you to routinely clean your gutters.
 At NOVA Gutter Corporation, our Boca Raton gutter cleaning professionals can help you with this important responsibility.

-## What Are Gutters Intended Function
+## What Is the Intended Function of Gutters

 First off, it is important to understand why gutters are integral to your home's protection.
 Although you might not think it, even the lightest rain presents a significant threat to your property.
 Your roof takes up an immense amount of surface area.
 As such, rain collects and forms streams that flow off the surface of your roof.
 Without a properly functioning gutter system, this uncontrolled water will crash against the side of your home, onto your landscaping, and collect at the base of your property.